 In this class, Instinctual Energies and the Enneagram Subtypes, we will work backward, so to speak, through observation of the subtype behaviors to identify the movement of the instinctual energies that gave rise to the behaviors in the first place.
 The subtype behaviors have actually obscured the experience of the instinctual energies that were at the heart of the development of the behaviors in the first place.
 Most of us try to satisfy all 3 instinctual drives through one set of subtype behaviors.

 What’s the benefit of doing this?
 It puts us in touch with what is always accessible – the deep knowing that we are safe and secure, loved and affirmed, powerful in a grounded way.
 It leads us into deeper authenticity and presence when we know that we don’t have to strategize to get something that we think is missing but rather open to receive the wholeness that is available to us.

-Exercises, practices and dialogue will help participants to identify and deepen their understanding of their subtypes and how their subtype placement of attention affects their behavior and relationships.
-The intent and focus of the work is to help participants become aware of their instinctual energies and to open the body center to the experience of Essence.
+Through exercises, practices and dialogue you will identify and deepen your understanding of your subtype and how your subtype’s focus of attention affects your behavior and relationships.
+The intent is to become aware of the instinctual energies that manifest as behaviors and to open the body center to the experience of Essence.